imbg-ua/fastlbp-nextflow/README.md

-# Nextflow pipeline for fastLBP-based image segmentation
+# Nextflow pipeline for texture descriptor-based image segmentation

 ## Key points
 The pipeline supports the following modes: